 The Legalities of Banning Leasing and Subletting in an HOA

 When homeowners build or buy a house within a subdivision, it is completely up to them whether or not they want to lease out that property to someone else or use it as a short-term rental, such as Airbnb.
-However, there are some subdivisions that fall under the umbrella of an HOA, which has its own rules when it comes to leasing properties.
+However, there are some subdivisions that fall under the excess of an HOA, which has its own rules when it comes to leasing properties.
 From issuing fines and assigning fees to completely barring subleasing the property altogether, HOAs hold the power when it comes to complying with their rules.

 In Phoenix, an HOA argued its case to ban short-term rentals, like Airbnb sublets, following complaints from neighbors in the community, highlighting that it’s not just an official organization that wants to enforce rules.
 But banning subletting isn’t so cut and dry.
 Here’s a look at the legalities behind banning leasing and subletting in an HOA-controlled neighborhood.